 Fifth, I catch them talking their friends into drinking a green smoothie, asking for one of my books for someone they know who wants to improve their diet, or speaking favorably about the health-nut home they were raised in.

 Sixth, aforesaid boy with junk-food wrappers in his car?
 He texted me, recently, “Mom, I’m dying.”
 I drove to his apartment, shoveled all 6’4” of him into my car on a Friday morning, and took him by to my house.
-For 2.5 days, I put essential oils on his feet, and made him swallow them in capsules with fresh alkaline veggie juice (he could barely swallow).
-I took him to my massage therapist, and I had him spraying ACS in his mouth every hour.
+For 2.5 days, I took him to my massage therapist, and I had him spraying ACS in his mouth every hour.
 I took him home Sunday night, all better, and ready to go to work Monday morning.

 I’m not sure I would even get a passing grade, if the fantasy parenting-Utopia list that began this blog were the requirements of a college class.
 I’m holding a space for it to all turn out okay anyway.
 I have done all I can do.